Water level in Periyar dam on Tuesday

 MADURAI

-Chittampatti recorded a rainfall of 2.6 mm and Kallandhiri 2 mm in the 24 hours ending at 6 a.m. on Tuesday, PWD officials said.
+There was no rainfall recorded in the region in the 24 hours ending at 6 a.m. on Tuesday.

 You have reached your limit for free articles this month.